-- retaining and developing a wide range of attractions and amenities - creating and maintaining an attractive environment - ensuring good accessibility to and within the centre - attracting continuing investment in development or refurbishment of existing buildings.
+- promoting integrated planning - retaining and developing a wide range of attractions and amenities - creating and maintaining an attractive environment - ensuring good accessibility to and within the centre, including the implementation of multi modal transport systems - attracting continuing investment in development or refurbishment of existing buildings. - making efficient use of existing infrastructure.